 Once the project is complete the contractor is often required to maintain the project for a period of time.
 This can be months or years depending on the client requirements.
 The landscape architect is often required to attend and submit reports during or at the end of the maintenance periods to ensure that project is being maintained and also that any defects (dead trees, item failures, etc) are made good or replaced.

 9 Post Occupancy Evaluation

 Often design firms and clients will undertake Post Occupancy Evaluation.
 This can happen at various intervals during the initial opening and then the following months or years.
-These can be formalise or anecdotal and allow for learning and to evaluate various elements including planting, furniture, materials, maintenance, uses, event management, and more.
-This is phase that as landscape architects we are often not paid to undertake but often offers the best insight to the resilience and success of our designs.
+These can be formalised or anecdotal and allow for learning and to evaluate various elements including planting, furniture, materials, maintenance, uses, event management, and more.
+This is the phase that as landscape architects we are often not paid to undertake but often offers the best insight to the resilience and success of our designs.

 If you would like to read more about landscape architecture projects and management there are various books that provide more insight into the including

 Damian Holmes is the founder and Editor of WLA.
-He is also a registered Landscape Architect of the Australian Institute of Landscape Architects and has over 15 years experience as a landscape architect in Australia, Canada and China.
+He is also a registered Landscape Architect of the Australian Institute of Landscape Architects and has over 15 years of experience as a landscape architect in Australia, Canada and China.

 Disclaimer: The information contained in this blog post is for information only, the reader must undertake their own full investigation prior to making any decisions or taking any action based on the information provided.
 There are no representations or warranties of any kind with respect to the information contained in this blog post.